jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ## Motivation

 I have a personal and professional interest in the leisure/tourism industry with a focus on two things:
-1. The perceived quality and popularity of places and points of interest.
+1. The perceived quality and popularity of places and points of interest (POIs).
     * Examples: Restaurants, Bars/Nightlife, Breweries, Music Venues, Parks and Outdoor Spaces.
-Very broad focus.
+    * Very broad focus.
 Pretty much anything that involves the combination of leisure and being in public.
 2. Creating a way to connect people to these places/POIs in a way that is more beneficial to both the places/POIs and the people than current common methods.

 Yelp and other similar companies like Foursquare, Google Places, TripAdvisor, etc. are the current leaders in this space, though I believe there are substantial untapped opportunities in this space.